Please feel free to comment on my review.

 I liked the opening scene with the TARDIS trio in the TARDIS and this was the first time I heard Hex in an audio drama.
 I liked his scenes with the Doctor and Ace in this and how he questions the Doctor.

 I’ve had the pleasure of meeting Philip Olivier at ‘Dimensions 2013’ in Newcastle, October 2013.
-He’s a great guy and I enjoyed chatting to him and Phillip thanked me for supporting for him as Hex.
+He’s a great guy and I enjoyed chatting to him.
+Philip thanked me for supporting for him as Hex in ‘Doctor Who’.

 Benedict Cumberbatch guest stars as Howard Carter.
 It was great to hear him in this Big Finish ‘Doctor Who’ audio drama, before he became famous and well known for ‘Sherlock’ and many films.